 When you join one of our trips, we want you to have peace of mind.
 In response to COVID-19, we’ve:

 Small, local eateries and family-run businesses are at the heart of Queens, and they’ve been pushing hard through the latest challenges.
-As the city’s largest and most diverse borough.
-It’s a place where new immigrant communities can still afford to put down roots, bringing their food traditions with them.
-In collaboration with Culinary Backstreets, we’ll take a deep dive into Queens’ rich neighborhood life, including a banquet dinner in the borough’s bustling Chinatown, a behind-the-scenes visit to a Central Asian Jewish bakery, and a stop at a Colombian “fast food” joint for a South American twist on the New York hot dog.
+As the city’s largest and most diverse borough, Queens is a place where new immigrant communities can still afford to put down roots, bringing their food traditions with them.
+In collaboration with Culinary Backstreets, we’re taking a deep dive into Queens’ rich neighborhood life, including a banquet dinner in the borough’s bustling Chinatown, a behind-the-scenes visit to a Central Asian Jewish bakery, and a stop at a Colombian “fast food” joint for a South American twist on the New York hot dog.
 Atlas Obscura and Culinary Backstreets are committed to supporting local businesses and organizations wherever we go.
 As part of the price of your trip, we’ll be donating $50 per person to the Street Vendor Project, which supports and advocates for its active vendor members in a variety of ways such as small business training and legal rights education.

 Our trip begins in Long Island City, Queens in the afternoon on Day 1.
-We recommend (if joining from outside the city) you arrive in New York by 2 p.m. on the 4th, so you can settle into your accommodations and make your way to Flushing to meet our guide and group in time for dinner.
-Our trip concludes in the evening on Sunday, October 7.
-If leaving New York directly after our tour, we recommend departing the following morning, on Monday, October 8.
+We recommend (if joining from outside the city) you arrive in New York by 2 p.m. on the first day, so you can settle into your accommodations and make your way to Long Island City to meet our guide and group in time for dinner.
+Our trip concludes in the evening on Day 3.
+If leaving New York directly after our tour, we recommend departing the following morning.
 If you'd like to extend your trip, we’re happy to provide suggestions for things to do and see in the city on your own.

-Travelers should be reasonably fit and feel comfortable walking 2 to 4 miles each day, climbing stairs and remaining on their feet for long periods of time.
+Travelers should feel comfortable walking 2 to 4 miles each day, climbing stairs, and remaining on their feet for long periods of time.
 Keep in mind that Queens is a bustling and crowded place and, though our pace will be relaxed, other New Yorkers like to walk fast!

-We recommend staying at the Parc Hotel in Flushing, Queens, which will serve as a central location for the tour.
-When making reservations, members of our group will receive a 15 percent discount (discount code will be provided in your deposit confirmation).
-Email firstname.lastname@example.org if you’d like assistance with booking.
+We recommend staying at the Boro Hotel in Long Island City, which will serve as a central location for the tour.
 If you choose to stay elsewhere, we strongly recommend staying in Queens.
 We are happy to suggest neighborhoods for booking alternate accommodations.

 Maybe!
 Email us at email@example.com and let us know what your restrictions are.
 We'll check with our guides to see if we can accommodate them.